How Much Does It Cost to Own a Cat in Canada?

 Yearly cost breakdown - veterinary care costs

-After paying off a year's worth of food, there’s still just under 2 grand items unaccounted for in your yearly spend on your cat, much of which will be taken up by veterinary care.
+After paying off a year's worth of food, there are still some large items unaccounted for in your yearly spend on your cat, much of which will be taken up by veterinary care.
 In total, you can expect to spend around $1,148 a year on vet bills for your cat, which we’ve broken down below in a simple table.

 |Treatment||Cost Per Year|